+There are NO damaged components or squeezed pipes on the inside of the indoor and outdoor units.
 There are NO refrigerant leaks.
 The correct pipe size is installed and the pipes are properly insulated.
 The stop valves (gas and liquid) on the outdoor unit are fully open.